Jami-the-great/CSN190-Cybersecurity-Research-Project/README.md

 What I learned:

-- Digital forensics is actually fun (and kinda nosy)
-- Linux will test your patience but makes you smarter
-- Autopsy can find EVERYTHING… even what you forgot existed 😳
-- Documentation is a superpower in cybersecurity 💪
+Throughout this project I built my very first digital forensics lab and actually managed to make Autopsy run without crying..... (too much ).
+I learned how to recover deleted files, read metadata and basically be nosy in a way that’s legal and professional.
+Every mistake taught me something, especially how important documentation is when you’re troubleshooting at 2am with only AI as your emotional support.

+This project really confirmed that cybersecurity is the path I want to chase.
+I like solving problems, finding hidden things and understanding how digital evidence tells a story.
+I started this semester as a curious beginner and now I’m a curious beginner with skills
-This project helped me realize that cybersecurity is exactly where I want to be — and I’m just getting started.
+This project helped me realize that cybersecurity is exactly where I want to be.....
+And I’m just getting started.

 ---